Muirfield/pocketmine-plugins/GrabBag/README.md

 _NOTE:_

-This documentation was last updated for version **2.3.0dev0**.
+This documentation was last updated for version **2.3.0**.

 Please go to
 [github](https://github.com/alejandroliu/pocketmine-plugins/tree/master/GrabBag)
 for the most up-to-date documentation.

-You can also download this plugin from this [page](https://github.com/alejandroliu/pocketmine-plugins/releases/tag/GrabBag-2.3.0dev0).
+You can also download this plugin from this [page](https://github.com/alejandroliu/pocketmine-plugins/releases/tag/GrabBag-2.3.0).

 <!-- end-include -->

-A miscellaneous collection of commands and listener modules.
-Features can be configured to be disable|enable so as to co-exists with other plugins.
+A miscellaneous collection of commands and listener modules.  **All** features can be configured to be _disabled|enabled_ so as to co-exist with other plugins.

 This plugin is focused more towards commands to help system administration.